Fechin/reference/source/_posts/adobe-lightroom.md

 `Ctrl` `Alt` `Shift` `M`  | Match total exposures
 `W`  | Select White Balance tool (from any module)
 `R`  | Select the Crop tool (from any module)
-`A`  | Contrain aspect ratio when Crop tool is selected `Shift` `A`  | Crop to same aspect ratio as previous crop `Alt` `(drag)`  | Crop from center of photo
+`A`  | Constrain aspect ratio when Crop tool is selected `Shift` `A`  | Crop to same aspect ratio as previous crop `Alt` `(drag)`  | Crop from center of photo
 `O`  | Cycle Crop grid overlay